Adrian Heller MD (he/him)

 Amal Mattu MD (he/him)

-Dr. Mattu completed an emergency medicine residency at Thomas Jefferson University Hospital in Philadelphia, after which he completed a teaching fellowship with a special focus on emergency cardiology.
+Dr. Amal Mattu completed an emergency medicine residency at Thomas Jefferson University Hospital in Philadelphia, after which he completed a teaching fellowship with a special focus on emergency cardiology.
 Since joining the faculty at the University of Maryland in 1996, he has developed an academic niche in emergency cardiology and electrocardiography, and he also enjoys teaching and writing about other topics such as emergency geriatrics, faculty development, and risk management.
 He currently is a tenured professor and Vice Chair of Emergency Medicine at the University of Maryland School of Medicine.
 He lives near Annapolis, Maryland with his wife and three kids.

-Amit Shah MD (he/him)
+Angelo Mikrogianakis MD (he/him)

 Anton Helman MD (he/him)